SvenWesterbeek/NoHNSo/README.md

   3. Boundary layer transition featuring a sharp step.
   4. Boundary layer transition featuring blowing and suction at the wall.

 NoHNSo was designed for use on local desktops and is currently not optimized for High-Performance Computing (HPC).
-However, NoHNSo runs on HPC environments as well when more demanding cases are performed.
+However, NoHNSo can be used in HPC environments as well when necessary.

 Documentation detailing the use of the code (inputs, outputs, bug fixing etc.) can be found on https://svenwesterbeek.github.io/NoHNSo/.